Generic name: iopamidol [ eye-oh-PAM-ih-dol ]

 a thyroid disorder.

-FDA pregnancy category B. Iopamidol is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Isovue-300 will harm an unborn baby.
+Tell your doctor if you are pregnant.

 What happens if I miss a dose?

 Since Isovue-300 is used only during your radiologic test, you will not be on a dosing schedule.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not allow yourself to become dehydrated during the first few days after receiving Isovue-300.
 Call your doctor if you have any vomiting or diarrhea during this time.
 Follow your doctor's instructions about the types and amount of fluids you should drink.

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).

 Seek medical treatment if you have a serious drug reaction that can affect many parts of your body.
 Symptoms may include: skin rash, fever, swollen glands, flu-like symptoms, muscle aches, severe weakness, unusual bruising, or yellowing of your skin or eyes.